 - RN students who enter the nursing sequence on a full-time basis must have completed all Common Core requirements and all required non-nursing courses through the junior level. - No time limit applies to the completion of anatomy, physiology, or microbiology courses. - Thirty-one (31) previously earned Associate or Diploma nursing semester credits may be accepted toward the BSN degree, subject to the terms of the Georgia RN-BSN Articulation Agreement (the complete Agreement is available in the office of the Department of Nursing).
-These 31 semester credit hours represent previously completed nursing courses in Adult Health, Child Health, Maternal Health, and Mental Health and are not intended to equal the actual number of previously earned nursing credits.
-Normally, no more than 30 hours of Associate Degree or Diploma nursing course credits may be applied toward fulfilling any requirements of the BSN degree. - Twenty-five (25) additional nursing course credits must be earned at the upper division level (3000 and 4000 courses).
+These 31 semester credit hours represent previously completed nursing courses in Adult Health, Child Health, Maternal Health, and Mental Health and are not intended to equal the actual number of previously earned nursing credits. - Twenty-five (25) additional nursing course credits must be earned at the upper division level (3000 and 4000 courses).
 Up to 9 of these credits may be earned through challenge examinations on a one-attempt basis.
-A minimum of one year of nursing practice experience within the past three years is required for eligibility for challenge examinations.
+A minimum of one year of nursing practice experience is required for eligibility for challenge examinations.